Drowningman: Reunion and Don't Push Us When We're Hot (2004–2005)

 Denny Donovan and Simon Brody revived Drowningman briefly, beginning with a 2005 trek with The Dillinger Escape Plan, Misery Signals, Every Time I Die and Zao.

 Drowningman announced a Summer 2005 nationwide US trek with The Minor Times.
-Following the tour they recorded what was to be the band's final album which was moderately well-received by some critics but was not up to par with some of the band's earlier albums.
+Prior to the tour, they recorded what was to be their final album which was moderately well-received by some critics.
+Blabbermouth gave the album an 8/10, saying "DROWNINGMAN stays just clear of being classified as a traditional noisecore act.
+There's much that's entertaining, musically stimulating, and downright comedic on this album."

-A promotional video for the track "White People Are Stupid" was directed by Joseph Patisall, which MTV aired with the abbreviated title "WPAS".
+A promotional video for the track "White People Are Stupid" was directed by Joseph Patisall, which MTV premiered on October 15, 2005 with the abbreviated title "WPAS".

 Before embarking on a tour to promote their new album, in October 2005 Drowningman former members rejoined the band, guitarist Frank Smecker and drummer Dave Joyal, the later having prior involvement during the Still Loves You EP.
 The band broke up permanently after recording a version of Black Flag's "Loose Nut", for the Reignition Records re-issue of the tribute album Black On Black.